-During 2015, the Compensation Committee of our Board of Directors consisted of Messrs.
-Churchill, Carolin and Morse.
-No member of the Compensation Committee was an officer or employee of Amkor or any of Amkor's subsidiaries during 2015, or had any relationship requiring disclosure under SEC regulations.
-None of Amkor's Compensation Committee members or executive officers has served on the board of directors or on the compensation committee of any other entity of whose executive officers served on our Board of Directors or on our Compensation Committee.
+During 2018, the Compensation Committee of our Board of Directors consisted of Messrs.
+Churchill, Carolin, Morse and Watson.
+No member of the Compensation Committee was an officer or employee of Amkor or any of Amkor's subsidiaries during 2018, or had any relationship requiring disclosure under SEC regulations.
+None of Amkor's Compensation Committee members or executive officers has served on the Board of Directors or on the compensation committee of any other entity whose executive officers served on our Board of Directors or on our Compensation Committee.